Leslie Coffelt

 Leslie William Coffelt (August 15, 1910 – November 1, 1950) was an officer of the White House Police, a branch of the Secret Service, who was killed while successfully defending U.S. President Harry S. Truman against an attempted assassination on November 1, 1950, at Blair House, where the president was living during renovations at the White House.

 Coffelt was wounded during the assassination attempt, which two Puerto Rican nationalists carried out.
 Though mortally wounded by three bullets, Coffelt returned fire moments later and killed one of the attackers with a single shot to the head.
 The other was convicted by a federal jury and sentenced to death; Truman commuted the sentence to life imprisonment and Jimmy Carter released the man from jail in 1979.

 Acknowledging the importance of the question of Puerto Rico's status, Truman authorized a referendum in Puerto Rico in 1952 to determine its relationship to the U.S.

-Personal life
+Early and personal life

 Leslie Coffelt was born to Will Coffelt and Effie Keller in the Shenandoah Valley town of Oranda, Virginia.
 He had four siblings; Harry, Hollis, Norman, and Mildred.
 He grew up hunting and handling firearms.
 Coffelt was the second in his family to graduate from high school, and he was described by those who knew him as an expert sharpshooter.

 Coffelt met Cressie Elinor Morgan of Uniontown, Pennsylvania, who was training to become a nurse.
 Coffelt and Morgan were married on October 5, 1937, in Prince George's County, Maryland.
 They moved into an apartment in Washington.
 Coffelt was also a Freemason and a member of Potomac Lodge #5 F.A.A.M. in Georgetown, Washington D.C.